 This may seem obvious, but the more features you opt for (or want) in your web hosting plan, the more expensive it’s likely to be.
 For example, a web host’s basic plan may offer hosting for one website, 10GB storage space, and include a single domain.
 The next tier may offer unlimited websites to be hosted, include free SSL, and offer tools for analytics.
 This is going to cost you more, but it may offer you more of what you actually want.

 Before choosing your hosting type, you may want to consider reading our guides below.
 These will give you a good idea of what’s suitable for your needs:

-We’re now going to take a look at the real cost of the different types of web hosting.
+We’re now going to take a look at the real cost to host a website, including different hosting types.
 I’m going to show you some comparisons of different companies who I personally recommend in each category.
 Hopefully, this will give you enough information so you can make an informed choice.

 Shared hosting cost

 Shared hosting tends to be where people begin.
 Shared hosting is usually the cheapest type of hosting as you’re sharing a portion of a larger server.
 From my recommendations, Hosting is the cheapest option at only 80p per month!

 Cloud hosting is a good choice if reliability is one of your priorities.
 If one server fails, another is ready to ensure you don’t have any downtime.
 However, cloud hosting can be slightly more costly than shared hosting, but not by much.
 HostGator offers cloud hosting from as little as £3.80 per month, followed closely by A2 Hosting.

 |Host||Cheapest Cloud Plan||Sign Up|

 £1.00 – £19.21 per month

 VPS hosting is when shared hosting isn’t quite cutting the mustard, but you’re not ready to splash out too much cash.
 VPS hosting servers range in price quite a lot depending on features.
 You can get VPS hosting from IONOS (1&1) from just £1 per month.